 Data Sources and Methods for the Air Pollutant Emissions Indicators

 3.1 Data source

 The Air Pollutant Emissions indicators used in the Canadian Environmental Sustainability Indicators (CESI) program are based on Canada's Air Pollutant Emission Inventory (APEI) data.
-The APEI Report includes emissions reported by facilities to the National Pollutant Release Inventory (NPRI), as well as emissions estimated by Environment Canada using the latest estimation methods, published statistics or other sources of information such as surveys and reports.
+The APEI report includes emissions reported by facilities to the National Pollutant Release Inventory (NPRI), as well as emissions estimated by Environment and Climate Change Canada using the latest estimation methods, published statistics or other sources of information such as surveys and reports.
 The APEI summaries and trends are compiled in collaboration with provincial, territorial and regional environmental agencies.
-For the interactive maps, the emissions are directly retrieved from the NPRI database.
+For the interactive maps, emissions reported by facilities are directly retrieved from the NPRI database.

 3.2 Spatial coverage